aidasalova/COVID_analysis/README.md

 # COVID_analysis
-COVID-19 cases and deaths plots and percentiles for 2 countries
+Comparison of COVID-19 cases and deaths for 2 countries, showing plots and percentiles by cases and deaths.
+Data is obtained from https://www.ecdc.europa.eu/en